 Eftychia Stamkou (1985) is a social and cultural psychologist.
 She completed her undergraduate studies in psychology at Panteion University of Athens (summa cum laude) alongside her music composition studies at Conservatorium of Athens (cum laude).
 She then moved to the University of Amsterdam where she completed a Research Master’s in social and organizational psychology (cum laude) and conducted her dissertation research in social psychology (PhD in 2018).
-After her PhD, she was appointed assistant professor at the University of Amsterdam, where she also coordinates the Cultural Psychology Master’s.
-She has held temporary positions at Columbia University, Columbia Business School, and the University of California, Berkeley, Haas School of Business, where she is currently visiting faculty.
+After her PhD, she was appointed assistant professor at the University of Amsterdam.
+She has held temporary positions at Columbia University, Columbia Business School, and the University of California, Berkeley, Haas School of Business.
 Eftychia’s research is supported by the Netherlands Organization for Scientific Research (NWO: Rubicon, Veni), the Fulbright Program, and the European Commission (Horizon-2020 Societal Challenges).
 In 2020, she received the triennial Early Career Award of the European Association of Social Psychology (EASP).

 Awards & Honors